paramaroy8/Projects_From_Scratch/README.md

   - Fully connected layers
 - Handles RGB images
 - Clean and extensible codebase for learning or future extension
+- (Optional) Download and store CIFAR-10 dataset with labels as numpy files.
+  > Torchvision was used to download the CIFAR-10 Dataset with Labels.

 ## ❗ What’s Not Included (Yet)